VAlphonso/UT_Austin_FundraisingAnalysis/README.md

 To begin clustering, I utilized an elbow graph to show where increasing the number of clusters no longer caused differences in the results.
 In other words, I plotted clusters on the x-axis and inertia, which measures the amount of variation in the dataset, on the y-axis.
 I can now visually see where the point of diminishing return for clusering is reached.
 In this case, I feel that five clusers will sufice.
 ![elbow.png](Resources/elbow.png)

-PCA is a statistical technique to speed up machine learning algorithms when the number of input features (or dimensions) is too high.
-PCA reduces the number of dimensions by transforming a large set of variables into a smaller one that contains most of the information in the original large set.
-The big takeaway from eigenvectors and eigenvalues is that they show us the spread of the dataset and by how much.
-The statistics, linear transformations, and eigenvalues and eigenvectors all illustrate how PCA works.
 I wanted to further identify clusters and experiment with other means of identifing clusters.
 So, I implemented Principal Component Analysis.
 This is a statistical technique to reduce the input features by transforming them into smaller chunks of information that still contains most of the original larger dataset.
-It employes eigenvectors and eigenvalues to show us the spread of the dataset and by how much.
+It employes linear transformations, eigenvectors and eigenvalues to show us the spread of the dataset and by how much.
 This is a much more complicated process rooted in linear algebra.
 However, the coding for this is much easier.
 ![pca.png](Resources/pca.png)

 - Outcome

+This is a 3D scatter plot of the data.
+The three principal components are plotted on the x, y, and z axis.
+As illustrated, the red x's, class 2, have the highest concentration of points.
+Or, class 2 has the largest cluster of similar or like individuals.
 ![scatter3d.png](Resources/scatter3d.png)

+This table can be filtered to show the class and their associated features (ie: age, workclass, education,etc.) on the same row.
 ![table.png](Resources/table.png)

 ## Summary
+It was my hypothesis that I would find a couple of traits that were common amount donors.
+Instead, what I found was that similar people are more likely or less likely to donate.
+I other words, if were concentrate our efforts in the type of people in class 2 that have the mean age as those represented in our machine learning model, and have the same statistical make-up of the other features in our model, then we are more likely to reach our 95% success rate in an 8 hour period.

+## Recommendations
+Our next steps would be to:
+- tie in UT's donor database to our ML model to get names, phone numbers, and emails
+- create an on-line repository for staff to enter successes
+- with success rate now a new column, we can run a supervised machine learning program to predict who will donate.

 ## Presentation
 [Here](website) is a link to a presentation discussing this work.